Turkana must seek transformation

 But the citizens of Turkana need to have a genuine hunger for change.
 They must embrace management Guru Robin Sharma’s advice that; “You cannot have what you want if you are content to remain what you are.”

 Turkana leaders must also be patriotic enough to let go of any benefits they derive from insecurity and banditry that camouflages itself as cattle rustling and settling ethnic scores.
 Earnings from blood money can be immediately replaced by genuine proceeds from legitimate trade with other counties and the neighbouring states of Uganda, Ethiopia and Southern Sudan.

-To realise this dream however, Nanok’s vision must be driven by a passion and determination for change.
-Otherwise, those who would prefer Turkana to remain in dark ages will forever jeer him with the African saying that a butterfly should not regard itself as a bird just because it can fly.
+To realise this dream, however, Nanok’s vision must be driven by a passion and determination for change.
+Otherwise, those who would prefer Turkana to remain in the dark ages will forever jeer him with the African saying that a butterfly should not regard itself as a bird just because it can fly.